Star Wars (film): Marketing

 The logotype eventually selected for on-screen use originated in a promotional brochure that was distributed by Fox to cinema owners in 1976.
 The brochure was designed by Suzy Rice, a young art director at the Los Angeles advertising agency Seiniger Advertising.
 On a visit to ILM in Van Nuys, Rice was instructed by Lucas to produce a "very fascist" logo that would intimidate the viewer.
 Rice employed an outlined and modified Helvetica Black typeface in her initial version.
 After some feedback from Lucas, Rice joined the S and T of STAR and the R and S of WARS.
-Kurtz was impressed with Rice's composition and selected it over Perri's design for the film's opening titles, after flattening the pointed tips of the letter W. The Star Wars logo became one of the most recognizable designs in cinema, though Rice was not credited in the film.
+Kurtz was impressed with Rice's composition and selected it over Perri's design for the film's opening titles, after flattening the pointed tips of the letter W. ILM artist Joe Johnston was responsible for stacking the two words to create the final graphic.
+The Star Wars logo became one of the most recognizable designs in cinema, though Rice was not credited in the film.

 For the film's US release, Fox commissioned a promotional poster from the advertising agency Smolen, Smith and Connolly.
 The agency contracted the freelance artist Tom Jung, and gave him the phrase "good over evil" as a starting point.
 His poster, known as Style 'A, depicts Luke standing in a heroic pose, brandishing a shining lightsaber above his head.
 Leia is slightly below him, and a large image of Vader's helmet looms behind them.
 Some Fox executives considered this poster "too dark" and commissioned the Brothers Hildebrandt, a pair of well-known fantasy artists, to modify it for the UK release.
 When Star Wars opened in British theaters, the Hildebrandts' Style 'B' poster was used on cinema billboards.
 Fox and Lucasfilm later decided to promote the film with a less stylized and more realistic depiction of the lead characters, and commissioned a new design from Tom Chantrell.
 Two months after Star Wars opened, the Hildebrandts' poster was replaced by Chantrell's Style 'C version in UK cinemas.
-(Note: Attributed to multiple references:
+(Note: Attributed to multiple references:)